You can set options and preferences for working with NVivo.

 Use the Add, Modify or Remove buttons to configure connections.

 - Name Enter any name that is meaningful to you—for example staff projects server.

 - Host Enter a server name, a fully qualified domain name (for example 'myserver.abccompany.com') or an IP address.

-- Specified User Connect with a specified user account to connect to the server.
+- Specified User Connect with a specified user account.

-When connecting as a Specified Windows User, this column displays the user account name that will be used to connect to the server.
-You will be prompted for your password when you connect to the server to access a project.
+When connecting as a Specified Windows User, this column displays the user account name that will be used to connect to NVivo for Teams.
+You will be prompted for your password when you connect to NVivo for Teams to access a project.

 Select this option to make this connection the default.
-If you mostly work with server projects, you can set your server connection as the default connection, so that server projects are preselected when you open projects.
+If you mostly work with NVivo for Teams projects, you can set your NVivo for Teams connection as the default connection, so that Teams projects are preselected when you open projects.